3 Types of Participant Observation to Get You Out of the Backroom and Onto the Frontlines

 Many of us at Kelton are former (recovering?) journalists, and this approach isn’t all that different than what we did pounding the pavement to chase down an investigative story.
 Just as journalists “embed” with subjects, an embed observer becomes a member of the user group to really understand what they experience.
 The embed observer might go undercover as a Secret Shopper, buying products and interacting with employees in order to provide feedback to a retailer who wants to learn more about customer service at the point of sale.
 Or an embed observer might work in a call center for a few days to better understand the workflows and challenges facing a typical customer service employee.

 When to embed: Use the Intercept method to interview customers or employees about their experiences as they’re happening.
-This helps you access genuine experiences, like those that define purchase processes, customer journeys, how brands compare to the competition or the usability aspects of a product / service’s design.
+This helps you access genuine experiences, like those that define purchase processes, customer journeys, how brands compare to the competition or the usability aspects of a service or product design.

 - The Observer as Apprentice